LLNL/MuyGPyS/README.md

 problems.

-MuyGPs uses nearest neighbors sparsification and performs leave-one-out cross validation on a regularized loss function to rapidly optimize a GP model without evaluating a much more expensive likelihood, which is required by similar scalable methods.
+MuyGPs uses nearest neighbors sparsification and performs leave-one-out cross validation using regularized loss functions to rapidly optimize a GP model without evaluating a much more expensive likelihood, which is required by similar scalable methods.

 ## Getting Started